 In addition, customization includes adding the most relevant expertise that the hiring manager will find interesting.

 Your cover letter should not exceed one page and must be simple.
 For example, use a clear/plain background, the font color must be black, and the font size and style must be standardized (Style: Calibri, Times New Roman – Size: 12).
 Avoid using fancy colors or fonts in your cover letter, as this will make you appear like a non-professional candidate.

 Focus on adding your most relevant skills to the cover letter.
-Try to add the exact skills and experiences that excite the recruiter and complement the job description.
-If you don't have professional experience in technical writing but have the required skill set, highlight your credentials, certifications, and internship experiences to make your cover letter valuable.
+Add the exact skills and experiences that excite the recruiter and complement the job description.
+If you don’t have professional experience in technical writing but have the required skill set, highlight your credentials, certifications, and internship experiences to make your cover letter valuable.

 Be careful while finalizing your cover letter.
-Ensure to edit any grammar, spelling, or structural issues you encounter in your cover letter before submission.
-This is an important step as your cover's structural and language perfection will highlight your attention to detail quality to the hiring manager.
+Before submission, ensure to edit any grammar, spelling, or structural issues you encounter in your cover letter.
+This is an essential step as your cover’s structural and language perfection will highlight your attention to detail quality to the hiring manager.

 You can seek help from your friends, family, or colleagues to proofread your cover letter, or you can use online tools such as Grammarly to double-check your work.

 What is the Objective of a Technical Writer Cover Letter?